Parents facing long lineups at Saskatoon vaccination clinic for young children | CBC News

 Limited doses

-The Saskatchewan Health Authority warned parents that there were a limited number of doses available.

-The health authority has received 13,000 doses of the pediatric vaccine so far.
+The health authority had previously warned parents that there were a limited number of doses available, with only 13,000 doses of the pediatric vaccine received in the province so far.

 Once bookings for those doses are filled, appointments for young children will be paused until additional vaccine supply arrives.